rben01/fmt-interspersed-rs/README.md

 # fmt-interspersed

-This crate provides analogs of the `stf::fmt` macros such as [`format!`](https://doc.rust-lang.org/std/macro.format.html) and [`write!`](https://doc.rust-lang.org/std/macro.write.html) to make it easier to “stringify” the contents of an iterator interspersed with a separator, without
+This crate provides analogs of the [`std::fmt`](https://doc.rust-lang.org/std/fmt/index.html) macros such as [`format!`](https://doc.rust-lang.org/std/macro.format.html) and [`write!`](https://doc.rust-lang.org/std/macro.write.html) to make it easier to “stringify” the contents of an iterator interspersed with a separator, without